What are Triggers?

 • When the Step is closed (“When step closed”)

-These can be accessed via the Step Tab in the Context Pane.
+These can be accessed via the Step Tab in the Side Pane.

 More information about Step level Triggers available here